paulkeith/gmbn-browser/README.md

 ## Description

 An iPhone application for browsing all the videos from the [GMBN YouTube channel](https://www.youtube.com/c/gmbn).
 Videos are presented in ascending date order.
-Scrolling to the bottom of the list causes the next page of results to be loaded.
+Scrolling to the bottom of the list causes the next page of results to load.
 Tapping on a video shows a detail view with more information about the selected video.

 Supports iOS 15 and later.